Mouse Morris: Early life

 At aged fifteen his formal education ended following his diagnosis with dyslexia.
 Morris then began working at racing stables.
+He earned the nickname "Mouse" when he was an amateur rider.

 Family

 Morris was married to Susanna Felicity Clark.
 They had two sons, James "Jamie" born in 1983 and Christopher "Tiffer" born in 1985.
-Tiffer died in June 2015, aged 30, of carbon monoxide poisoning while traveling in Argentina.
+Tiffer died in June 2015, aged 30, of carbon monoxide poisoning while travelling in Argentina.